-The three Lines of Defence ("LOD") model is used to define roles and responsibilities within HSBC.
+The three Lines of Defence ("LOD") model is used to define roles responsibilities and clear accountabilities within HSBC.
 The activity-based model delineates accountabilities and responsibilities for risk management and the control environment within each LOD.
-The model applies to all individuals and all risk types, and supports the delivery of conduct outcomes.
+The model applies to all individuals and all risk types, and supports the delivery of conduct outcomes and a positive risk culture.